I tried deploying an AI agent to AgentCore using AgentCore CLI

 --- END RESPONSE ---

-Requests and responses are recorded in JSON format, and you can also check the response time.
+The request and response are recorded in JSON format, and you can also check the response time.
 This can be useful for debugging and performance analysis.

 Next, let's try using a session ID to maintain conversation context with Memory.